Paul Otlet: The Universal Decimal Classification

 In 1904, Otlet and La Fontaine began to publish their classification scheme, which they termed the Universal Decimal Classification.
 The UDC was originally based on Melvil Dewey's Decimal classification system.
-Otlet and La Fontaine contacted Melvil Dewey to inquire if they could modify the Dewey Decimal System to suit the perimeters of their bibliographic project, namely, organizing information in the social and natural sciences.
+Otlet and La Fontaine contacted Melvil Dewey to inquire if they could modify the Dewey Decimal System to suit the parameters of their bibliographic project, namely, organizing information in the social and natural sciences.
 Dewey granted them permission as long as it substantially differed from his original version.
 They worked with numerous subject experts, for example with Herbert Haviland Field at the Concilium Bibliographicum for Zoology, and completed this initial publication in 1907.
 The system defines not only detailed subject classifications, but also an algebraic notation for referring to the intersection of several subjects; for example, the notation "31:[622+669](485)" refers to the statistics of mining and metallurgy in Sweden.
 The UDC is an example of an analytico-synthetic classification, i.e., it permits the linking of one concept to another.
 Although some have described it as faceted, it is not, though there are some faceted elements in it.
 A truly faceted classification consists solely of simple concepts; there are many compound concepts listed in the UDC.
 It is still used by many libraries and bibliographic services outside the English-speaking world, and in some non-traditional contexts such as the BBC Archives.